irajtaghlidi/nginx-automation/README.md

 cd nginx-automation/terraform
 ```

-## Configure
+## Configuration
-### Infrastructiore
+### Infrastructure
 Terraform automatically read `terraform.tfvars` file to use variables inside it, So rename the `terraform.tfvars.example` template file to `terraform.tfvars` and open it with a text editor.

 ```
-cp terraform.tfvars.example terraform.tfvars
+cp terraform.tfvars.example terraform.tfvars && vim terraform.tfvars
 ```

-Here we should configure our AWS API keys, and select a valid public and private key, these keys will be use for the EC2 Key-pair resource and Ansible.
-Also, we can customize desired region and other variables like VPC and subnet IP ranges in this file.
+Here we should configure our AWS API keys, and select a valid public and private key, these keys will be used for the EC2 Key-pair resource and Ansible.
+Also, we can customize the desired region and other variables like VPC and subnet IP ranges in this file.

 Suggestion: Create a new IAM user with limited permissions and create an access key for it.